To support the continued advancement of satellite communications networks, test solutions must...

 Low earth orbit (LEO) satellites as well as aircraft operate at fast speeds.
 For example, an aircraft’s typical cruising speed is roughly around 559 mph (900 km/h).
 Traveling at such a high rate of speed increases the impact of the Doppler effect on the network.

 Evoking the widely used example of a police siren changing in pitch as it rushes down a road, the Doppler effect explains the behavior of waves transmitting from an object in motion with respect to a stationary observer.
 When traveling toward the observer, signals move higher in frequency.
-When traveling away from the observer, signals move lover in frequency.
+When traveling away from the observer, signals move lower in frequency.

 In the case of private networks, carrier signals experience this shift in frequency when traveling between ground stations and user equipment (UE) onboard a quickly moving aircraft.
 Networks must modify the 5G standard to cope with large frequency shifts.